 Management is a continues and never-ending process of planning, managing, organizing, controlling and coordinating the efforts of the people in order to achieve the defined goal of an organization with the help of available resources.

 - Some economist also defines management as an art of getting things done through people.
 It is more an administrative job as a group of people in the management do not work themselves instead they create a team of people who work for them.

-- Management is responsible to run the business of an organisation in a smooth and effective manner and for that, they have to play various functions like operations, sales, human resources and support functions, financial functions and many others.
-They should have to ensure that all candidates are placed at suitable places according to their professional qualification, experiences, skills and abilities in order to bring the utmost efficiency in their assigned tasks.
+- Management is responsible to run the business of an organization in a smooth and effective manner and for that, they have to play various functions like operations, sales, human resources, and support functions, financial functions and many others.
+They should have to ensure that all candidates are placed at suitable places according to their professional qualifications, experiences, skills, and abilities in order to bring the utmost efficiency in their assigned tasks.

 Entrepreneurship vs Management – Infographics